Focus and Scope

 - To provide junior academics the opportunity to publish their work in an open-access, online, and peer reviewed journal.

 - To serve as an educational platform for authors and editors

 - To establish the interdisciplinary network and community of (junior) scholars in the humanities.

 The journal is published online in two issues per year (Spring and Fall).
 Accepted articles are made available online within, ideally, half a year after the initial submission, and no later than one year.
-The majority of issues function as a special issue with one theme/topic.
-However, open submission are welcomed as well and will be published as part of the open section of an issue, or an occasional ‘general issue’.

 Open Access Policy